KostasEreksonas/TryHackMe_Writeups/Overpass3/README.md

 3. Inside the archive there was an encrypted spreadsheet file, which contained user credentials.
 4. One of the user had FTP access.
 5. When connected via FTP, a writable FTP folder allowed to upload a reverse shell and gain shell access to the system.
-6. Normalzed the shell and switched to paradox user.
+6. Stabilized the shell and switched to paradox user.
 7. Found an insecure NFS configuration using Linpeas.
 8. Successfully executed SSH port forwarding and mounted the NFS share locally.
 9. Copied a local /bin/bash executable to the share and changed it's ownership and permissions.